OIG Extends Deadlines for Health Care Providers

 COVID-19 Fraud Alert

 Several federal agencies are investigating various schemes related to fake COVID-19 tests, treatments, charities, and billing issues.
-The U.S. Department of Health and Human Services Office of Inspector General offers these tips to protect yourself:
+The federal government offers these tips to protect yourself from scams.

 Texas Medicaid Estate Recovery Program Notice